 - Calculate the ratios of all three pairs of corresponding sides.

-- Ensure that all three ratios are equal.
+- make sure all three ratios are equal.

 - If all ratios are equal, the triangles are similar.